Abel Cedeno Lawsuit Aims to Help All LGBTQ Students

 No required reports were filed by school authorities.

-Skye Adrian of FIERCE! said that at one of Cedeno’s court appearances when he and other LGBTQ supporters of Cedeno rallied, some people supporting the McCree family “were shouting [anti-LGBTQ] slurs at us.”
+Skye Adrian of FIERCE! said that at one of Cedeno’s court appearances where he and other LGBTQ supporters of Cedeno rallied, some people supporting the McCree family “were shouting [anti-LGBTQ] slurs at us.”

 Cedeno said he was treated decently at Rikers where he was kept in protective custody, but at first “it was scary.
 I didn’t know how I was going to survive.”